Back to Blog

 Low Inertia for High Dynamic Response

-Because a servo motor is more compact, it inherently has lower inertia than comparable induction motors.
-With its low inertia, the synchronous motor can accelerate and decelerate to/from its rated speed much faster.
+Because servo motors are more compact, they inherently have lower inertia than comparable induction motors.
+With their low inertia, synchronous motors can accelerate and decelerate to and from rated speed much faster.

-Concerning motion control, servo motors are uniquely suited to packaging applications.
+For motion control applications, servo motors are uniquely suited to packaging operations.
 These low-inertia motors work with EtherCAT Motion Controls to provide precise, coordinated motion.
 This flexible setup works well in almost any part of the packaging line, from tracking to sorting and forming.

 Full Torque at Zero Speed

-Another important benefit of the PM motor is that it continuously allows for full torque at zero speed – a stark difference from most induction motors, where the low-speed torque and stability are limited.
+Another important benefit of PM motors is that they continuously provide full torque at zero speed—a stark difference from most induction motors, where low-speed torque and stability are limited.
 VFD adjustments (e.g., Voltage Boost) can be made for low-speed operation, but this creates additional motor heating and limited performance.

-Thus, if a holding torque at zero speed is necessary or if the application requires running at low speeds, a servo motor (with feedback) would be essential.
+Therefore, if holding torque at zero speed is necessary or if the application requires running at low speeds, a servo motor (with feedback) would be essential.

 Higher IP-rated Protection

-In addition to its benefits for motor control, servo motors typically have benefits in their housing designs.
-KEB’s synchronous motors do not require a cooling fan, which allows it to reach IP65 protection.
+In addition to their motor control benefits, servo motors typically offer advantages in housing design.
+KEB’s synchronous motors do not require a cooling fan, which allows them to achieve IP65 protection.

-Induction motors, on the other hand, are commonly IP44 or IP54.
-If the motor is going in a harsh environment, a servo motor may be beneficial to prevent premature failure.
+Induction motors, on the other hand, are commonly IP44 or IP54 rated.
+If the motor will operate in a harsh environment, a servo motor may be beneficial to prevent premature failure.

-Servo motors feature a brushless design that suits them to demanding environments and applications.
-One example is the food and beverage environment, where machines may face steep temperature changes and washdowns.
+Servo motors feature a brushless design that makes them well-suited to demanding environments and applications.
+One example is the food and beverage industry, where machines may face steep temperature changes and washdowns.

-Many industrial applications involving high pressure or temperature levels can benefit from a servo motor.
+Many industrial applications involving high pressure or temperature levels can benefit from servo motors.
+KEB offers an epoxy coating for servo motors to provide increased protection in harsh environments.

 Increasingly Economical

-Synchronous motors of similar power specifications to an induction motor are available for as little as 10-20% more expensive.
-In the past, the servo motor could be 2x or more than the cost of the induction motor.
+Synchronous motors with similar power specifications to induction motors are now available for as little as 10-20% more.
+In the past, servo motors could cost twice as much or more than induction motors.
 As servo motors become more commonplace, this price gap should continue to shrink.

 Servo Drive and Servo Amplifier